Ecuadorian Football Federation: History

 Numerous amateur federations sprouted in the provinces with the largest cities, being Quito, and Guayaquil.
 Seeking to unify and compete against each federation, the Football Federation was created on May 30, 1925, known as Association of Ecuadorian Football.
 In 1926, the federation hosted its first organized competition the Riobamba Olimpic, and became FIFA affiliated.
 In 1927 it formally joined CONMEBOL, but debuted in competition in 1939 in the South American Championship.

 In the 1940s the FEF, hosted the first amateur competitions of each provincial selective nationwide.
-By the 1950s Guayas, and Pichincha, left behind amateur, and became professional 1951, and 1953 respectfully.
+By the 1950s Guayas, and Pichincha, left behind amateur, and became professional 1951, and 1953 respectively.
 By 1957, now ready the FEF began to host professional club competitions nationwide.
 With the rise of the club competition, Guayas, and Pichinca ended their individual competitions and associate with the FEF, formally creating the Association of Ecuadorian Football.
 In 1978, its name was changed to the Ecuador Football Federation (F.E.F).

 With the exception of two years, and after the Football Federation of Ecuador, has hosted nationwide club tournaments every year uninterrupted.